adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

 (personal information requiring consideration) and health care, based on the consent of the person concerned, and ensuring proper operation.
-There is no acquisition, use or offer to third party for any other purpose.
+There is no acquisition, use or offer to a third party for any other purpose.

 ### Safety measures